Kenmore Elite CSV Max DS4095 Review

 Filtration

-To test filtration, we geek out with glee by creating a clean room in our lab by running room air filters overnight before starting our tests.
+To test filtration, we geek out with glee by creating a clean room in our lab by running air filters overnight before starting our tests.
 We monitor tiny dust particles in the air with two Dylos air quality monitors to establish a room baseline.
 Then, we carefully spread 1/3 cup of flour on the floor.
 We vacuum up the flour, looking for particulate spikes on our monitors, which indicates that a vacuum is either leaking flour particles or failing to contain it completely after sucking it up.

 Kenmore Elite CSV Max DS4095 | |